Vanarga/pwshExcel/README.md

         The first row will be used as the object members and each additional row will form the object data for that member.

     **.PARAMETER** - Worksheet
-        The parameter Worksheet is the Excel worksheet com object passed to the function.
+        The mandatory parameter Worksheet is the Excel worksheet com object passed to the function.

     **.PARAMETER** - HashtableReturn
-        The switch parameter HashtableReturn with default value False, causes the function to return an array of hashtables instead of an array of objects.
+        The optional switch parameter HashtableReturn with default value False, causes the function to return an array of hashtables instead of an array of objects.

     **.PARAMETER** - TrimHeaders
         The optional switch parameter TrimHeaders, removes whitespace from the column headers when creating the object or hashtable.

     **.EXAMPLE**
         The example below returns an array of custom objects using the first row as object parameter names and each additional row as object data.
 ```
+        Get-WorksheetData -Worksheet <PS Excel Worksheet COM Object> [-HashtableReturn] [-TrimHeaders]

-        PS C:\> Get-WorksheetData $Worksheet
+        PS C:\> Get-WorksheetData -Worksheet $myWorksheet
 ```
 10. **Set-WorksheetData**